Hari Singh Hijacked a Plane to Protest Babri Mosque and Communal Violence

 Though he was awarded a life imprisonment for the misadventure but Delhi High Court (in 2011) noted, “ Perhaps he genuinely did not mean to harm anyone.
 Further, the issues and concerns he voiced in his long letter, are a matter of public concern, which should engage robust and meaningful debate in our society, if we are to overcome the multifarious challenges faced by the country.
 The issues are such as would worry every citizen, and lead him to think for solutions.
 Yet, the court is also equally mindful of the fact that even if the end- i.e highlighting the pressing need to address such public issues – is noble and unexceptionable, it is vital that the means to achieve it are also equally blameless.”

-(Author is a well known Historian)
+(The author is a well-known Historian)